We’ve just got back from a fortnight in Greece at the TUI Sensatori Rhodes resort and I wanted to share our review.

 - Mini bar (everything’s free once, after that you pay)

 The housekeeping is brilliantly random.
-There’s a do-not-disturb button on the door but we were woken up at 8.30am literally EVERY morning with a cheery, “Housekeeping!”
+There’s a do-not-disturb light on the door but we were woken up at 8.30am literally EVERY morning with a cheery, “Housekeeping!”

 One day we would have two flannels but no shampoo, the next day six shampoo bottles but just no flannels.
 Somewhere around day 5, the housekeeper took our beach towels, they were never seen again.
 Weird.
 Oh, and for some reason the housekeeper ALWAYS seemed to leave the balcony door unlocked – so be sure to use the in-room safe for your valuables.